Nikolas1790/learn-lingo/README.md

 For any inquiries or assistance, please contact us at [ovsyannikovnikolai1790@gmail.com](ovsyannikovnikolai1790@gmail.com).

-Thank you for choosing our Car Rental Platform!
+Thank you for choosing our LearnLingo Platform!